Abu Ja'far Ahmad ibn Muhammad: Life

 After these initial troubles, Sistan and the outlying provinces calmed down for several years, making for a relatively peaceful period in Abu Ja’far Ahmad's reign.
 He was held in high regard by his neighbors; even the Samanids, the historical enemies of the Saffarids, were apparently friendly with him (in fact, the poet Rudaki praised the Saffarid's name in a panegyric at the Samanid court in Bukhara, see below).
 Other poets, both Persian and Arabic, also viewed the amir favorably.
 Many scholarly gatherings in Sistan were conducted, and were attended by leaders in the field such as Abu Sulayman Muhammad al-Sijistani and Nasafi.

 This peace was not to last, however.
 Different factions outside the capital soon came to violence against each other, forcing the dispatch of the army.
 From the 950s on there was continuing unrest in Sistan.
 In the meantime, the three sons of Tahir b.
 Asnam who sometimes governed in Abu Ja’far Ahmad's name when he was absent from Zarang fell from favor and were imprisoned.
 In their place, Abu’l-Fath, the commander of the army, took over many functions of the government.
 He eventually revolted, however, and gained a large degree of support from the people outside of Zarang.
 Abu’l-Fath was further supported by another Saffarid, Abu’l-‘Abbas b.
 Tahir, who, as a great-grandson of Amr b.
 Laith, could claim to be directly related to the original Saffarid amirs (in contrast, Ab Ja’far Ahmad could only claim descent from Amr on his mother's side).

 The pretender Abu’l-‘Abbas, together with Abu’l-Fath, advanced against Zarang.
 Abu Ja’far Ahmad met them in battle, and together with Turkish reinforcements from Bust, defeated the rebels.
 Abu’l-Fath fled to Nishapur, where he eventually died in the summer of 963.

 Abu’l-‘Abbas, on the other hand joined a plot with one of Abu Ja’far Ahmad's Turkish ghulams.
 Together, they killed Abu Ja’far Ahmad at a drinking party at the end of March 963 and plundered his treasury.
-The amir's son and heir, Abu Ahmad Khalaf, happened to outside of the capital the night of the murder and less than two months later managed to establish himself in Zarang.
+The amir's son and heir, Abu Ahmad Khalaf, happened to be outside of the capital the night of the murder and less than two months later managed to establish himself in Zarang.